Gabriel Moreno Player Props: Diamondbacks vs. Blue Jays

-Gabriel Moreno -- with a slugging percentage of .441 in his past 10 games, including three extra-base hits -- will be in action for the Arizona Diamondbacks against the Toronto Blue Jays, with Kevin Gausman on the hill, on July 15 at 3:07 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno and his .441 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He had two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Blue Jays.
+In his last game, he hit a home run while going 2-for-4 against the Blue Jays.

 Gabriel Moreno Game Info & Props vs. the Blue Jays